OpenWork-NZ/mdwg/docs/_defs/ServiceType.md

 ## Outstanding Issues

 > **CORE ISSUE:**
-There is an appearent incongruity in the definition of ServiceType and ServiceTypeVersion.
-While ServiceType is described as contain values of a very general nature, download, view, etc., ServiceTypeVersion is defined as a refinement of ServiceType.
+There is an apparrent incongruity in the definition of ServiceType and ServiceTypeVersion.
+While ServiceType is described as containing values of a very general nature, download, view, etc., ServiceTypeVersion is defined as a refinement of ServiceType.
 But generic terms like "download" do not have versions.
 In practice ServiceType is often populated with more specific terms like "OGC WMS" and ServiceTypeVersion may be "OGC WMS 1.4".

 > **Managed vocabulary for Service Type**
 More clarity on the use of this mandatory service metadata element is needed and being sought.
 An ICSM agreed upon controlled vocabulary of acceptable values would improve the usability of this field.
 Until then, agreement of use should be sought at the domain level.
 It is yet to be decided who at a higher level should host such a service and what values it should contain.

-#### Other discussion
+#### Other Discussion
 {from other sources of note - other standards and implementations.
 In Markdown Notes format.
 Such as:}

 > **{DCAT Notes}** -